euller-regis/IdeoK/README.md

 # IdeoK

-Personal project to gamify my ideogram studies using Java and Database.
+Personal project to gamify my ideogram studies using Java and SQL.